AdvaitNaik/RTOS/README.md

 - `mm.c` - Memory Manager
 - `mutex.c` - Software lock that ensures only one task accesses a shared resource at a time
 - `semaphore.c`- Counter used to control access to shared resources by multiple tasks
+- `syscalls.c` - Controlled, software-triggered exceptions used by tasks to request OS service

 ```
 -> kernel_main()